outscale/simugreen/README.md

 4 Not filled !
 ```

-To send/recieve files from remote machine can be used the following commands:
+To send/receive files from a remote machine can be used the following commands:

-Send file from local machine to app1:
+Send a file from the local machine to app1:
 ```
 scp -i ~/.ssh/hackathon.rsa /tmp/aa.json outscale@<app1_ip>:/data/input/aa.json
 ```